See our partial list of world languages

-The general public probably have no idea on the exact number of languages still being spoken around the world, although they may believe there are several hundreds.
+The general public probably has no idea of the exact number of languages still being spoken around the world.
+It’s widely believed that there are several hundreds.
 Over time though, the number has kept on increasing.
 The 11th edition of the Encyclopaedia Britannica (1911) estimated it at around 1,000.
 Over the course of the 20th century, the number continued to escalate, mainly due to increased understanding of languages being spoken in areas that were previously unknown or under-explored.

-Many of the pioneers in documenting world languages were the missionaries, such as the Summer Institute of Linguistics (SIL International).
-These missionaries were interested in translating the Christian Bible and as of 2009, the Bible is available in 2,508 languages.
+Protestant missionaries were among the pioneers in documenting world languages, founding institutions such as the Summer Institute of Linguistics (SIL International) These missionaries were interested in translating the Christian Bible and as of 2009, the Bible is available in 2,508 languages.

 In the same year, Ethnologue, widely considered the most extensive catalog of the languages of the world, recorded that 6,909 distinct languages were still in use.
 The catalog was published by SIL International and the latest edition of the Ethnologue catalog (17th edition, 2014) now includes 7,106 living languages.